Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 When tech companies are building applications such as parking applications, they are given a budget by the parking company, and this enables them to put in these parking sensors or put in barriers to gather the real-time data for the users.
-This is where I face a big problem with gathering this data, since TUS carpark and other car parks in the city is monitored by another parking company called APCOA I am very limited to what data I can gather.
-Since I'm building this application on a very small scale gathering real-time data is going to be nearly impossible.
-One solution that I did think of would be to build my own parking space sensor using a raspberry pi and putting this down in a parking space in either my college or in the city, with doing this brings even more problems, these problems being:
+This is where there is a big problem with gathering this data for Perfect Parking, since TUS carpark and other car parks in the city is monitored by another parking company called APCOA there is limitations gathering this data.
+Since Perfect Parking is on a very small scale, gathering real-time data is going to be nearly impossible.
+One solution would be to build a parking space sensor using a raspberry pi and putting this down in a parking space in either the college or in the city, with doing this brings even more problems, these problems being:

 -   Permission must be sought from APCAO to allow a sensor to be placed on their parking premises.

--   If I do get permission since the sensor would only be on a raspberry pi it could easily get damaged or stolen.
+-   If permission is granted the sensor would only be on a raspberry pi it could easily get damaged or stolen.

--   I would only be able to build one sensor for one single parking spot which wouldn't gather much real-time data for the users.
+-   Only one sensor could be built for one single parking spot which wouldn't gather much real-time data for the users.

 ## Development limitations